Setupad/Setupad-WP-Plugin-Documentation/documentation/related-posts.md

 ## Related posts title:

-In this field you can write your own related posts block title, if you leave it empty then your related posts block will have no title.
+In this field you can write your own related posts block title, if you leave it empty then your related posts block will not have a title.

 ![alt_text](../images/image-related-p-title.png "image_tooltip")